modarAlkasem/budget-app/README.md

 ## :point_right: Description

-### Budget  App  is   a   web   application   provides management for user's incomes and expenses and calculate the
+### Budget  App  is   a   web   application   provides management for user's incomes and expenses and calculates the

 ### current user budget based on registered incomes and expenses.